englekk/handbook-docs/Fuse/04 - Layout.md

 ## $(StackPanel)

 The StackPanel places its children in a stack.
-The default layout is a vertical stack, but one can use the `Orientation` property to specify that the stack should be layed out horizontally.
+The default layout is a vertical stack, but one can use the `Orientation` property to specify that the stack should be laid out horizontally.

 ```
 <StackPanel Orientation="Horizontal">